Security-Onion-Solutions/securityonion-docs/Use-Cases.rst

 Production Server - Distributed Deployment
 ------------------------------------------

 | Install Security Onion on the master server box.
 Run Setup and configure network interfaces.
-Reboot, run Setup again, choose Production Mode, and then choose New Deployment.
+Reboot, run Setup again, choose ``Production Mode``, and then choose ``New Deployment``.
 |
-| Install Security Onion on one or more nodes and then on each one: run Setup, configure network interfaces, reboot, run Setup again, choose Production Mode, and then choose Existing Deployment to join to master.
+| Install Security Onion on one or more nodes and then on each one: run Setup, configure network interfaces, reboot, run Setup again, choose ``Production Mode``, and then choose ``Existing Deployment`` to join to master.

 | For more information, please see:
 | `<ProductionDeployment>`__